Privacy policy

 We suggest that you review the privacy policies for any third-party websites you visit as we cannot accept any liability for the way they manage your personal information.

-The information we need
+The information we need.

-Curamcare is what’s known as the ‘data controller’ of the personal information you provide to us.
+Curam is what’s known as the ‘data controller’ of the personal information you provide to us.
 Your relationship with us determines how much information we collect from you.
 We will only ever collect the information needed to provide you with advice and services.

 We will be very clear with you about the reason for collecting information and how we intend to use, share and store that information at the point we collect it.